-Google Drive, Dropbox, OneDrive—these household tech brands are great tools for simple file sharing and collaboration.
+Google Drive, Dropbox, and OneDrive—these household tech brands are great tools for simple file sharing and collaboration.
 But do they belong in a business setting?
 The research says no. Although these free file sharing platforms serve as great tools for personal use, they can also offer risks to your organization as a whole.
-Here are 10 problems with consumer-grade file sharing as it can potentially harm your organization.
+Here are 10 reasons to ditch consumer-grade file sharing as it can potentially harm your organization.
 After all, wouldn’t you rather be safe than sorry?

-Enterprise-grade file sharing tools include features that allow IT managers and administrators to monitor for rogue or abusive users.
-Activity logs are helpful for monitoring for suspicious activity, such as a sudden increase in file activity.
+In contrast, enterprise-grade file sharing tools include features that allow IT managers and administrators to monitor for rogue or abusive users.
+Activity logs are helpful for monitoring suspicious activity—such as a sudden increase in file activity.
 In many cases, these logs are used to detect ransomware attacks or data breaches so that you can stay on top of it all.
 There are also options, like AES encryption, that can counter breaches and abuse of any data that is lost.

-Your data is not your own.
-When you use consumer-grade solutions your data can be hosted anywhere on the planet.
-Taking the risk of data loss or a breach with business-critical information is not a smart choice.
-Google Drive is also always adjusting their terms and conditions, so any privacy adjustments will most likely go unnoticed.
+Your data is not guaranteed to be your own.
+When you use consumer-grade solutions, your data can be hosted anywhere in the world.
+Accepting the risk of data loss or a breach of business-critical information is not a smart choice.
+Not to mention, Google Drive adjusts its terms and conditions often, meaning any privacy adjustments will most likely go unnoticed.
 It took weeks for a user to find this little term back in 2012.

 “Some of our Services allow you to submit content.
 You retain ownership of any intellectual property rights that you hold in that content.
 In short, what belongs to you stays yours.